tamirscherf/Rat_features_extraction/README.md

 - **Data_preparetion:** Contains the function for augmentation of the data.

-- **Tagger:** Tagging the data was necessary.
-I built a GUI for tagging data.
-This folder contains the tagger code with an example and further explanaions.
+- **Tagger:** This folder contains the tagger code with an example and further explanaions.

 - **Predicte:** Predicting using two networks in order to minimize execution time.
 More information below and within the folder.